datanav/docs/training/README.md

 ## Section summary

-A "floating" sidebar summary can be handled by the `..sidebar` directive in combination with some custom CSS.
+A "floating" sidebar summary can be handled by the `.. sidebar` directive in combination with some custom CSS.

 ### Initial setup: